refiningwe’re proud of the products we create

 our refineries serve customers around the world

-Six of our refineries make up more than 90 percent of our total crude oil refining capacity.
-Five of these core refineries—in Singapore, Thailand, South Korea, and Richmond and El Segundo, California—manufacture products for countries in the Pacific Basin.
-The sixth refinery, in Pascagoula, Mississippi, supplies countries primarily in the Atlantic Basin.
-Many of these refineries are capable of processing heavy crude oils and producing a variety of high-value products, including transportation fuels.
+Seven of our refineries make up more than 95 percent of our total crude oil refining capacity.
+Five of these core refineries – in Singapore, Thailand, South Korea, and Richmond and El Segundo, California – manufacture products for countries in the Pacific Basin.
+The sixth and seventh refineries, in Pascagoula, Mississippi, and Pasadena, Texas, primarily supply countries in the Atlantic Basin.
+Several of these refineries are capable of processing heavy crude oils and producing a variety of high-value products, including transportation fuels.

 new coke drums successfully installed at el segundo refinery